 Note: Whether this course can be used to satisfy a Humanities requirement will be part of the announcement at the time the topic is announced.
-This course is repeatable for credit when the topic changes.

-CCST 202 Contemporary Frameworks 3 Credits
+CCST 202 Contemporary Frameworks

 Prerequisite: Any two 100 level courses in the School of Critical and Creative Studies.